-Now you need to implement the 'wait' function because it will be used in the methods you implement afterwards.
+• Now you need to implement the 'wait' function because it will be used in the methods you implement afterwards.
 The 'wait' function should check if the variable 'done' is equal to true or not.
 If it is not equal to true, the 'wait' function should be called again after 3000 milliseconds again using the 'setTimeout' function.
 If 'done' is equal to true, then the 'totalCites' function should be called.
-Your 'wait' function should look something like the following:
+Your 'wait' function should look something like the following, which is also included in the lab4functions.txt file: